How to choose the correct Electronic Speed Controller (ESC)? – Part 6

 So, in order to understand about how the wings help to generate the lift, we need to know about the Bernoulli’s Principle.
 It states that:

-The mathematical equation for this looks like :
+The mathematical equation for Bernoulli’s Theorem looks as follows:

 All this looks a bit complicated, isn’t it !?